Camila-00/Flutter-blogspot-app/README.md

-# summative
+# A Mobile Blogspot

-A new Flutter project.
+A Summative Flutter Project.

 ## Getting Started